 Episode 43.
-BTS: When My Website Got Stolen by Another Attorney That Could Cost You BIG
+BTS: When My Website Got Stolen by Another Attorney

 As business owners, we work hard to make our businesses run, from our websites to our social media content to our copy.
 But what if someone else saw your work and thought, “Wow, this is great!
 Nobody will notice if I use it for my business, right?”
 What would you do?